confident-ai/deepeval/README.md

 [![](https://dcbadge.vercel.app/api/server/a3K9c8GRGt)](https://discord.gg/a3K9c8GRGt)
 [![PyPI version](https://badge.fury.io/py/deepeval.svg)](https://badge.fury.io/py/deepeval)

-**Deepeval** is a simple, yet powerful open source package that allows any developer to unit test LLM outputs in python.
-We also integrate seamlessly with your CI/CD pipeline, and provide you out-of-the-box metric for you to evaluate your LLM applications on things you care about - such as output factuality, relevancy, biasness, and toxicity.
+**DeepEval** is a simple, yet powerful open source package that allows any developer to unit test LLM outputs in python.
+DeepEval also integrate seamlessly with CI/CD pipelines, and provide out-of-the-box metrics for you to evaluate your LLM applications on things you care about - such as output factuality, relevancy, bias, and toxicity.

-May it be a RAG or fine-tuning, we make it easy to develope, deploy, and productionize LLM applications with confidence.
+Whether you're using RAG or fine-tuning, we make it easy to develop, deploy, and productionize LLM applications with confidence.

 <br />